AshutoshStark/Hack24-Final/README.md

 # NS LEARN

-S LEARN: A Comprehensive Game App for Enhancing Learning and Social Integration for Neurodiverse Children
+S LEARN: A Comprehensive META VARSE for Enhancing Learning and Social Integration for Neurodiverse Children

 Drive Link for the game:-